robhogarth/monpearte.com.au/content/about.md

 ### The advice you can trust

-We bring this together with a proven history of strategic planning to advise companies of all sizes large and small.
-Whether it's managing the internal IT needs of your business, helping get your business out there on the internet or both we can help.
-Let us help develop a strategy with you and help you make the most of technology.
+With a proven history of strategic planning to advise companies of all sizes – we are here to help you with your IT needs so that you can focus on your business.
+Whether you need total internal IT management, help to get your business on the internet, or both – we can help.
+Make the most of technology and let us help you develop an IT strategy that works for you.

 ### Skills for every solution